 Interoperability is free-flowing information.

-Neither geographical boundaries nor hospital affiliation should hinder a clinician’s access to patient records.
-That’s why, as a CommonWell Connected™ Member, we extend interoperability efforts beyond local affiliations and regional HIEs to all connected practitioners.
-And to extend this reach even further, CommonWell Health Alliance® provides the opportunity to connect with Carequality, supporting the exchange of member records with nearly all major EHR vendors.
+Neither geographical boundaries nor healthcare organization affiliation should hinder a clinician's access to patient records.
+That's why, with Traverse, we extend interoperability efforts beyond local affiliations and regional HIEs to all connected practitioners using CommonWell Health Alliance®.
+And to extend this reach even further, CommonWell Health Alliance provides the opportunity to connect with Carequality, supporting the exchange of member records with all major EHR vendors.

 Why does this matter?
 Consider Brent.

-Brent is playing college hockey more than a thousand miles from home and blacks out after falling and hitting his head on the ice.
-He is admitted to a local community hospital.
-Both the local hospital and Brett’s home hospital are connected through the CommonWell network, allowing his physicians to review his medical history.
+Brent is playing hockey and blacks out after hitting his head on the ice.
+He is admitted to a local emergency department.
+Since both the ED and Brent's PCP connect to the CommonWell network, his care team can:

 Interoperability improves the patient experience.

 Patients want the freedom to choose their own specialist, the convenience of an easily accessible medical history, and the ability to engage with providers regularly.
 But high quality care requires more than just a strong specialist.
 It requires real-time patient information to make informed care decisions.
-From local and regional connections to enrollment in nationwide data exchange services, MEDITECH Expanse keeps patients and their records connected.
+From local and regional connections to enrollment in nationwide data exchange services, Traverse works with our PGHD solutions to keep patients and their records connected.

 Consider Diane, a 55-year-old CHF patient, who requests a referral to a local cardiologist her friend recommended.
 MEDITECH's Expanse EHR provides: